macpandit8/AuctionSystemUML/readme.txt

 >> Program executes particular part of the code according to the selected option

 >> User cannot bid on an item, the auction for which is already closed

+>> This modification has arrays.alf file in which we have initialized arrays and we tried to implemented in activity diagram.

 Thank You